-Hello, I'm Peter Higginbotham, the creator of this web site which, at the last count, contained almost 2000 web pages, over 3000 photos and illustrations, and nearly 400 maps and plans.
-It which began as a spin-off of my Workhouses web site.
+Hello, I'm Peter Higginbotham, the creator of this web site which, at the last count, contained over 2000 web pages, nearly 5000 photos and illustrations, and around 600 maps and plans.
+The children's home project began as a spin-off of my Workhouses web site.
 The large amount of material I had accumulated on various children's institutions was proving increasingly difficult to incorporate into the workhouses site so I decided give it its own separate site.

-Apart from compiling the web sites such as this one, I've written many books and articles, as well as contributing to radio and TV programmes, such as Radio 4's Making History and Tracing Your Roots, and BBC TV's Heir Hunters, Who Do You Think You Are?, Coming Home, Timeshift, and Servants: The True Story of Life Below Stairs .
-I also regularly present talks on subjects such as the workhouse — more information on my talks web page.
-Quite separate from my historical researches, I have written several pieces for the stage including Steam Radio (an affectionate parody of Brief Encounter) and Making Ends Meet (set in the world's most unsuccessful dating agency).
+Apart from compiling the web sites, I've written many books and articles, as well as contributing to radio and TV programmes, such as Radio 4's Making History and Tracing Your Roots, and BBC TV's Heir Hunters, Who Do You Think You Are?, Coming Home, Timeshift, and Servants: The True Story of Life Below Stairs.
+I have also presented many talks on subjects such as the workhouse, children's homes, the history of the prison etc. Quite separate from my historical researches, I have written several pieces for the stage including Steam Radio (an affectionate parody of Brief Encounter) and Making Ends Meet (set in the world's most unsuccessful dating agency).

 In 2015, I had the honour of being awarded the Society of Genealogists' prestigious 'Certificate of Recognition' for my 'dedication in compiling extensive information on workhouses and children's homes and making it widely available.'
 The award was presented by Dr Nick Barratt in conjunction with my talk 'Welfare before the Welfare State' at Westminster, part of the parliamentary 'Festival of Freedoms'.